roman-milk/roman-milk.github.io/cvsn.md

  "God.
 She looks so hot Jack.
 Is that what I look like with a big cock in my mouth.
 Isn't she pretty?
 I bet that gets you so hot, watching that pretty face and that little mouth stretching wide to take you in.
 I bet you'd like to see up both down there, sucking your cock, wouldn't you?"

  Taking my grunts for assent, Karen took up position beside Debbie, grasping my cock in her hand, locking her other hand in Debbie's hair.
 She pulled Debbie back off my cock.
 For the first time since she'd opened her mouth, Debbie looked away from my face, and turned her head to see Karen.
-Report_Story #2